Written by Richard Perry

 If you hold a position overnight, you will incur financing charges, often referred to as swaps or rollover fees.
 These charges can result in either a gain or a loss and vary depending on the instruments being traded and the day.
 They are based on “tom-next rates”, or the interest rate differential between the two currencies involved.

-XM has zero deposit fees – this is fairly standard amongst competitors – for more details see Deposit Methods
+XM has zero deposit fees, which is fairly standard among competitors.
+For more details see Deposit Methods.

-XM has zero withdrawal fees on almost all of its methods.
+XM has zero withdrawal fees on almost all supported methods.
 The only exception is if you are withdrawing a small amount (less than $200) via a wire transfer.
 This will incur a $15 fee.
-Even this is a small exception, we believe that XM scores well on withdrawal fees.
-Many CFD brokers will charge for additional withdrawals within a month and often as much as $25 for any bank wire transfers out – for more details see Withdrawal Methods
+Although this is a minor exception, XM generally scores very well when it comes to withdrawal fees.
+Many CFD brokers charge for additional withdrawals requested within the same month, often as much as $25 for subsequent bank wire transfers.
+For more details see Withdrawal Methods

 Inactivity fees are among the non-trading fees that you can incur.
-All brokers want you to keep trading, and when a trading account lies dormant, they may start to charging inactivity fees.
-These need to be measured by how long your account can lie dormant before being charged a fee, and, secondly, by how high the fee is.
+Brokers generally want you to keep trading, so when an account becomes inactive, they may start charging inactivity fees.
+These need to be measured by how long your account can remain dormant before being charged a fee, and, secondly, by how high the fee is.
 We believe that XM scores poorly on the length of the dormant period allowed, but scores well on cost.

-With XM, inactivity charges kick in after just 90 days (i.e. 3 months) of the account being dormant.
+With XM, inactivity charges kick in after just 90 days of the account being dormant.
 We consider this period to be very short.
-We consider six months or sooner to be bad, whilst 18 months and above is generous.
+We consider six months or sooner to be bad, while 18 months and above is generous.
 12 months is about average.

-After a 90 day dormant period an inactivity charge is levied at $5 per month (you all lose all bonuses or promotional credits).
-We consider $5 per month to be low compared to competitors.
+After a 90 day dormant period an inactivity charge is levied at $15 per month (you lose all bonuses or promotional credits).
+We consider $15 per month to be average compared to competitors.

 Let’s compare how much you would be charged after 12 months of a dormant account with some other brokers